itaboss/fdc/README.rst

-fdc - Fully Dynamic Connectivity
+Fully Dynamic Connectivity
 ===========

-Fully dynamic connectivity library for Monte Carlo Markow chain simulations on the lattice.
+Fully dynamic connectivity library for Monte Carlo Markow chain simulations on the lattice based on the Sweeny algorithm.

 This library is a direct copy https://github.com/ermeel86/sweeny with the following extensions